simonsoft/woot/README.md

 The JavaScript implementation is of the _model_: you need to bring your own editor and transport mechanism.

-You'll find the code in `src/main/webapp/wootmodel.js` and it uses UnderscoreJS and RequireJs.
+You'll find the code in `src/main/webapp/wootmodel.js` and it uses [Underscore.js](http://underscorejs.org/) and [RequireJS](http://requirejs.org/).

 ## Example usage

     // Empty model for site 1, clock value 0.
-    var model = WOOT.WString(1, 0)
+    var model = new WString(1, 0)

     // Locally insert "A" at position 0.
     // This returns an operation you can send to your peers. var op = model.localIntegrate("ins", "A", 0);

     // If you receive an operation:
-    model.remoteIntegrate(op);
+    model.remoteIntegrate(op, function(ipos) {
+      if (op.op == "del")
+        console.log("Delete the char at pos ", ipos);
+   	  else
+   	    console.log("Insert ", op.wchar.alpha, " at ", ipos);
+    });

-This will update the model (the data-structure is mutable), possibly adding the operation to a local queue if it cannot be applied yet.
+The `remoteIntegrate` call will update the model (the data-structure is mutable).
+It may not happen immediately.
+For example, if the model cannot integrate the remote operation, the operation will go onto a queue and be applied when preconditions are satisfied.

-Queue operations are automatically tested on any `remoteIntegrate` call.
+Queued operations are automatically tested on any `remoteIntegrate` call.
+You don't have to work the WOOT queue yourself.

+For a full example of using the library via RequireJS, see `src/main/webapp/index.html` which imports code via `main.js`.

 ## Data Structures